mrmakdev2014/CKAD/Pods_Yaml/README.md

 so we our name must be like this myapp-frontend-123 .
 2- the key words in the yaml files is lower but we have only apiVersion with capital V

+# running the Pod
+##to run pod from yaml file just type
+kubectl apply -f filename.yaml

+## to show the pods running inside the Cluster just type
+kubectl get pods

+## to create pod int the fly  , type the command
+kubectl run my-nginxpod --image nginx

+## Please not that pod name is unique so you can't have two pods with the same name inside the same namespace